 If you’re a college student planning to travel for the Thanksgiving break, you should be aware that it’s not as easy as it used to be.
 And that’s saying something because it was never particularly easy.
-The Thanksgiving holiday marks the busiest travel week of the year for Americans, including the countless college kids who will make the mass migration from campus to hometown.
-This experience has always been defined by crowds, delays, and unforeseen obstacles.
-But this year, as we continue our acclimation to pandemic life, Thanksgiving travel is even more fraught than usual.
+The Thanksgiving holiday marks the busiest travel week of the year for Americans, including the countless college kids who will leave campus for anywhere between a long weekend and two weeks of vacation.
+This travel experience has always been defined by crowds, delays, and unforeseen obstacles.
+But this year, as we continue our acclimation to pandemic life, student travel is even more challenging than usual.

 But once again, if your biggest concern is how you’ll actually get to the dinner table, read on for these Thanksgiving Travel Tips.

 ..but not too early.
 Two months out is generally the sweet spot when it comes to getting the best deals on holiday season flights.
 (If you’re already running late for Thanksgiving, fear not.
 The same advice applies to Winter Break travel).
 With respect to Thanksgiving, an article in the Washington Post notes that this is not the year to wait until the last minute.
 With flight prices at an all time high and staffing shortages continuing into the 2022 holiday season, desirable and cost-effective flights may be limited in number.
 Experts are encouraging students to get a flight booked a few months in advance to receive the best prices and most optimal travel dates.